Leeds Maternity Care

 We have continued to review our visiting policy following revised guidance received from NHS England.

-We are pleased to announce from 23rd July our postnatal wards will be opening to restricted visiting for your nominated birth partner.
-The day following the birth of your baby, if you are expected to remain in hospital a further night, you will be allocated an hour visiting slot for your nominated birth partner at either 2pm-3pm or 3pm-4pm every afternoon for the duration of your stay.
+We are pleased to announce our antenatal and postnatal wards are now operating restricted visiting for your nominated birth partner.
+The day following your admission to the antenatal or postnatal ward, if you are expected to remain in hospital a further night, you will be allocated an hour visiting slot for your nominated birth partner at either 2pm-3pm or 3pm-4pm every afternoon for the duration of your stay.

 Your birth partner must not be symptomatic of Coronavirus or awaiting a result for a Coronavirus test, must not be in a period of self-isolation or have tested positive for Coronavirus in the last 10 days.